WR 22

 WR 22, also known as V429 Carinae or HR 4188, is an eclipsing binary star system in the constellation Carina.
 The system contains a Wolf-Rayet (WR) star that is one of the most massive and most luminous stars known, and is also a bright X-ray source due to colliding winds with a less massive O class companion.
 Its eclipsing nature and apparent magnitude make it very useful for constraining the properties of luminous hydrogen-rich WR stars.

+In 1978, Anthony Moffat and Wilhelm Seggewiss announced that the star's brightness varies.
+Eclipses were first detected by Luis A. Balona et al. in 1989.
+It received its variable star designation, V429 Carinae, in 1980.

 System

 The WR 22 system contains two massive stars which orbit every 80 days.
 The spectrum and luminosity are dominated by the primary, which has a spectral type of WN7h, indicating that it is a WR star on the nitrogen sequence, but also with hydrogen lines in its spectrum.
 The secondary is an O9 star which appears to have the spectral luminosity class of a giant star, but the brightness of a main sequence star.